-Item Name-the name you wish to assign to the menu item.
+• Item Name-the name you wish to assign to the menu item.

 - Prompt-select the prompt number that is to be played for incoming calls.
 Prompts are numbered in the range of 0-300.
 The default prompt is 1, a generic greeting.
 See "Using Pre-Recorded Prompts" on page 11-10 to see the script of this prompt and other AltiGen supplied prerecorded prompts.
 Discussions on using customized and professionally recorded prompts follow the section on using the AltiGen supplied greetings. - Push URL-a URL associated with the menu item.
 When this entry is selected, the web page and data is pushed to the web client and the web client browser displays the page.
-Type a web address in the Push URL text box if you wish to prompt a URL to the user. - Actions-the event triggered by the caller pressing the digit for the menu item.
+Type a web address in the Push URL text box if you wish to prompt a URL to the user. - Set Call Priority-when enabled, allows you to assign a call priority from 1 9 that will be associated with the IVR attendant.
+The highest priority is 1, the lowest priority is 9.
+Incoming calls to this system's specified IVR menu entry will carry this priority until terminated, unless changed. - Actions-the event triggered by the caller pressing the digit for the menu item.
 This drop-down list contains the available actions, which are as follows: